zhaohb/InternVL2-4B-OV/README.md

 User: <image>
 Please describe the image shortly.
-Assistant: The image features a red panda, a species native to China, with its distinctive red fur and white face.
-The panda is perched on a wooden platform, with its head resting on a wooden beam.
-The background shows green foliage, suggesting a natural or semi-natural habitat.
+Assistant: The image features a close-up view of a red panda resting on a wooden platform.
+The panda is characterized by its distinctive red fur, white face, and ears.
+The background shows a natural setting with green foliage and a wooden structure.
 User: <image>
 Please describe the image shortly.
-Assistant: The image features a red panda, a species native to China, with its distinctive red fur and white face.
-The panda is perched on a wooden platform, with its head resting on a wooden beam.
-The background shows green foliage, suggesting a natural or semi-natural habitat.
+Assistant: The image features a close-up view of a red panda resting on a wooden platform.
+The panda is characterized by its distinctive red fur, white face, and ears.
+The background shows a natural setting with green foliage and a wooden structure.

-Vision Pre latency: 66.18 ms, Vision encoder latency: 4741.70 ms, Vision Post latency: 42.73 ms, Vision Mlp latency: 19.14 ms LLM Model First token latency: 14256.23 ms, Output len: 62, Avage token latency: 163.01 ms
+Vision Pre latency: 226.53 ms, Vision encoder latency: 4881.63 ms, Vision Post latency: 45.78 ms, Vision Mlp latency: 42.10 ms
+LLM Model First token latency: 8775.91 ms, Output len: 55, Avage token latency: 84.71 ms
 ```
 ### Note:
 After the command is executed, the IR of OpenVINO will be saved in the directory /path/to/internvl2_ov.
 If the existence of /path/to/internvl2_ov is detected, the model conversion process will be skipped and the IR of OpenVINO will be loaded directly.